 3. Belarus

-Different countries have reasons for imposing a ban on VPN use, as Belarus has.
+Different countries have reasons for banning VPN use, as Belarus has.
 Belarus's government has decided to end the trend of spreading 'fake news' by using the internet.
 This means the digital freedom of Belarus citizens has been snatched.
-Finally, in 2016, the government declared to ban all internet anonymizers, including VPN networks, proxies, and Tors.
+Finally, in 2016, the government banned all internet anonymizers, including VPN networks, proxies, and Tors.

 With time these strict regulations on digital freedom got worse than before.
 The government has started removing all the possibilities to access and blocking the citizens' freedom of speech too.